HOW TO USE BORIC ACID AND ALCOHOL FOR A FIRE COAT PREVENTATIVE

-Coating your sterling silver, gold filled or karat gold with a fine particle coating of powdered boric acid greatly reduces fire scale during the annealing and soldering (brazing) processes.
-When heated it creates a gaseous barrier preventing oxygen from reacting with the surface of the metal.
+Coating your sterling silver, goldfill, or karat gold with a fine particle coating of powdered boric acid greatly reduces fire scale

 Add enough powdered boric acid to denatured alcohol so the acid particles are half the volume.